How to Win Your Girl Back

 If you're heartbroken and at a loss for what to do with this break-up, have no fear.
 This article will cover some basic steps and tips that you should keep in mind and try to work on if you want any chance of getting your girl back.
 Of course, not all relationships (and women) are created alike, but this article is meant to be more of a general guide on how to handle that post-breakup period, especially if you want your girlfriend back.

 1. Retrace Your Steps

 First things first, you should have a sit-down with yourself and do some soul-searching.
 Retrace your steps and and ask yourself: Why did she leave in the first place?
 Was it something you did?

-While she may have told you when she called it quits that, "It's not you, it's me," that may (or most) likely not be the case, and was just her way of sparing your feelings since she'd made up her mind already.
+While she may have told you when she called it quits that, "It's not you, it's me," that may (or most) likely not be the case.
+It was probably just her way of sparing your feelings since she'd made up her mind already.
 The truth and number one thing to know is that it is almost always likely your fault, from how she sees it, and she'll only say it's not just to keep from causing you further pain.

 So, did your previous attempts at trying to win her back fail miserably?
 Are you now left wondering what are you doing wrong?
 Think about all the moments throughout the course of your relationship that may have upset her and prompted her to come to this decision.
 Make a list of what all possible events or conversations may apply and try to gauge what they have in common.

 Something very important to keep in mind is that you shouldn't appear desperate (even if you are).
 There is nothing more unappealing than a desperate man.